GreenAI-Uppa/GreenAI-Uppa.github.io/index.md

 ### Nicolas Tirel

 <img src="images/nicolas.png" align="center" width="220"/>
 Nicolas graduated from the engineering school [CYTech](https://www.linkedin.com/school/cy-tech/) (ex-EISTI) at Pau, France in 2021 with a speciality in Computer Science and Artificial Intelligence.
 He is passionated about Data Science since he went to Taïwan for an Exchange Semester during his school time.
 Thus, he decided to join GreenAI UPPA team on a project about two fields that are really meaningful for him : education and environment.
+He is currently doing a Phd with the [Liuppa laboratory](https://liuppa.univ-pau.fr) and university of Zaragossa.
+His research focus on techniques for deploying computing tasks on servers to reduce the carbon footprint of digital services.

+He also facilitates scientific collective intelligence workshops to raise environmental awareness, focusing on climate, biodiversity, and digital issues, within the @Baskula association, in order to understand the challenges and levers for action in favor of a more sustainable and just world.

 For contact, send an email at nicolas[dot]tirel[at]univ-pau.fr \
 [Web page](https://www.linkedin.com/in/nicolas-tirel-427b42172/)

 <div style="margin-top:0px;margin-bottom:40px;height:1px;width:70px;margin:20px auto 25px;background:#ebebeb;display:block;border:none;"></div>